fortunejs/fortune/doc/GETTING_STARTED.md

     })
     .then(buffer => {
       key = buffer
+      if (method === methods.create) {
         record.key = key
         record.salt = salt
-      if (method === methods.create) return record
+        return record
-      return store.adapter.update(type, {
+      }
-        id, replace: { key, salt }
+      update.replace = { key, salt }
-      }).then(() => record)
+      return update
     })
   })
 })
 ```

 Input transform functions are run before anything gets persisted, so it is safe to throw errors.
 They may either synchronously return a value, or return a Promise.
-Note that the `password` field on the record is not defined in the record type.
-Arbitrary fields should be parsed on create and update but not persisted.
+Note that the `password` field on the record is not defined in the record type, arbitrary fields are not persisted.
 Updating the password in this example requires a field in the `meta` object, for example `Authorization: "Zm9vYmFyYmF6cXV4"` where the value is the base64 encoded old password.

 It may be required to transform outputs as well.
 In this example, we don't want expose the salt and the key publicly: